What Is Uncapping?

 Benefits of An Electric Uncapping Knife

-Pierce knifes are made in America using high quality components — stainless steel blades and comfortable, hand turned wood handles.
-Our heating elements and thermostats are build in house and specifically designed for our knives, as a result our knives have a much faster response time than other electric knives on the market.
+Pierce knives are made in America using high-quality components — stainless steel blades and comfortable, hand-turned wood handles.
+Our heating elements and thermostats are build in house and specifically designed for our knives, as a result, our knives have a much faster response time than other electric knives on the market.

 Best Practices For Uncapping